Faisal-Manzer/Getting-Started-Guide/README.md

 #### Ruby on Rails
 Ruby on Rails is the web framework that started it all.
 Launched over 13 years ago, it popularised web development and made it cool.
 It is a very powerful framework, that is incredibly easy to use and learn and can do anything you want it to.
 A lot of current popular frameworks like Django are inspired by Ruby on Rails.
 1. [The Odin Project](https://www.theodinproject.com): This is the best course for learning Ruby on Rails, and is arguably the only course you'll need for it.
-It is a course for fullstack development in Ruby on Rails, i.e. it will teach you backend, frontend and everything in between.
+It will teach you fullstack development in Ruby on Rails, i.e. backend, frontend, databases, testing and everything in between.
+You are basically empolyable after finishing this course.

 ## Cloud Computing and Security
 ### Get started with AWS